V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

 The script Mock_CentralGalaxy.py requires some inputs :

 - 1. If it is the first time that you run the code, enter 'yes'.
-This option select the information of the particles for each structure.
+This option selects the information of the particles for each structure.
 All the data of the particles are in /d5004_mock but without classifying this by component.
 - 2. Then enter "yes" to generate the plots.
 - 3. The CM is already calculated becouse requires some time, but you can enter "yes".
 - 4. Enter 1,2,3 or 4